5 Ways to Impact Staff Retention

 Another common reason employees leave an organization is a lack of advancement.
 Often, individuals seek positions elsewhere without fully understanding the developmental paths available with their current employer.

 Employees need to feel that they have the ability to move and progress within a company.
 Meet with your employees to understand their goals and interests.
-It is imperative for leadership to communicate about the organization’s plans and how individuals may fit into that plan and future opportunities that will be provided.
+It’s imperative for leadership to communicate about the organization’s plans, how individuals may fit into that plan, and future opportunities that will be provided.

 Formalized policies and practices regarding pathways to advancement and promotions are important to retention.
 A policy of filling open positions from within and laying out a clear process is evidence of commitment to employee growth and development.

-Consider various ways of providing opportunities for development.
+Furthermore, it’s important to consider various ways of providing opportunities for development.
 Not all movement needs to be vertical.
 Lateral moves within an organization can be equally valuable.
-They allow employees to gain greater insight into the organization, develop new areas of expertise, and may open new doors.
+They allow employees to:

 Some common initiatives include lunch and learns, peer mentoring, and preceptorships.
 This cross-pollination connects people across your organization, building rapport, trust, and camaraderie that deepens their connection to the organization.